Managing Anticipatory Anxiety - How to Let Go of Fear About Things That Haven't Happened

 3. Return to the Present Moment

 Anticipatory anxiety means your mind has jumped to the future.
 Grounding techniques using the five senses bring you back to now.
 The 5-4-3-2-1 technique (name 5 things you see, 4 you hear, 3 you touch, 2 you smell, 1 you taste) works anywhere.
+Strong sensory stimuli such as running cold water over your hands or holding an ice cube can also snap awareness back to the present instantly.

 4. Schedule "Worry Time"

 Set aside just 15 minutes a day as designated worry time.
 When anxiety surfaces outside that window, tell yourself "I'll think about it during worry time."
 This doesn't suppress anxiety but dramatically reduces the hours it controls you.
+Many people find that by the time worry time arrives, the urgency has already faded.

 When to Seek Professional Help